jackagoldman/insect-fire-overlap/README.md

 - Run the pipeline, using `tar_make()` from the targets package

-**NOTES**
+**NOTES:**

-Fire polygon shapefile must have column `Fire_ID`, `Fire_Year` (both case sensitive) and a geometry column.
+- Fire polygon shapefile must have column `Fire_ID`, `Fire_Year` (both case sensitive) and a geometry column.
 It is recommended that you remove all other columns.
-Insect disturbance shapefile must have a `Year` column with **one** row per year, and a geometry column.
+- Insect disturbance shapefile must have a `Year` column with **one** row per year, and a geometry column.
 It is recommended that you remove all other columns.